 - Art worlds.
 Three major parts (or standalone worlds):

 - Experimental, artist-run practices and projects such as alternative exhibition spaces, radical forms of publishing, and home-based galleries, both physical and virtual.
 These are often created and run by artists themselves or groups of artists as part of or adjacent to their practices.
-While many of these may be a labor of love and reciprocity, not necessarily at a scale of employing workers, they are critical for accessing art and a form of energy for art and cultural production.
-Community spaces can be, at times and often incorrectly, read as minor from dominant power structures that are hyper individual-focused, yet they can hold the most transformative energy.
-A question is how can the grassroots coalition of these spaces lead to larger change?
+While many of these may be a labor of love and reciprocity, not necessarily at a scale of employing workers, they are critical for accessing art and a form of vibrant energy for art and cultural production.
+Such hyper local or community spaces can be, at times and often incorrectly, read as minor from dominant power structures, yet they can hold the most transformative energy.
+How can such spaces survive and thrive in this environment when they often outside the flow of capital?

 - The top-down, systematized art world of large museums, commercial galleries, art fairs, biennials, and major academic, and cultural institutions.
 One could think of these as organizations with larger operating budgets in excess of $1 million.
+Artists are typically “invited” into these institutions.
 These institutions are increasingly metric-driven – income from eyeballs, ticket sales, and the donor class.
 These spaces are where the politics of the art world system play out on a public stage and end up in front page art news.
 This is where the plutocracy of the museum board intersects with its art workers, where the wealth and speculative behaviors of the finance industry intersect with a space that aims to welcome communities and encourage dissent.

 This only an aerial sketch, and does not represent hard and fast classifications by any means.
 There is a wide amount of blurring between these categories and many, many sub-categories.